Daniel R. Wright House

-The Daniel R. Wright House, also known as the Murphy-Dunlap House, is a historic house in Eutaw, Alabama.
+The Daniel R. Wright House, or the Murphy-Dunlap House, is a historic house in Eutaw, Alabama, United States.
 The one-story wood-frame house was built in 1847.
 It is built in the Greek Revival style, with a raised pier brick foundation.
-A one-story L-shaped porch spans the full width of the east and south facades.
+A one-story L-shaped porch spans the entire width of the east and south facades.
 It was added to the National Register of Historic Places as part of the Antebellum Homes in Eutaw Thematic Resource on April 2, 1982.